as791/Multimodal-Brain-Tumor-Segmentation/README.md

 # Multimodal Brain Tumor Segmentation

 ## About Data
 The data was collected from Multimodal Brain Tumor Segmentation Challenge 2018 (BraTS) Data.
-The link to access the data:- https://www.med.upenn.edu/sbia/brats2018/data.html

 ### Imaging Data Description
 1. All BraTS multimodal scans were available as NIfTI files (.nii.gz) having different modalitied:-